-Improperly stacked timber presents a danger to employees, contractors and public within the vicinity of the storage area.
-Unstable timber stacks can collapse or lead to falls from heights and have resulted in avoidable product and property damage and serious injuries and fatalities.
+Improperly stacked timber presents a danger to employees, contractors, visitors and the public within the vicinity of the storage area.
+Unstable timber stacks can collapse orlead to packs falling from height resulting in avoidable product and property damage and serious injuries and fatalities.
 All employers and employees have a role to play in adopting a cautious approach to site operational practices and ensuring a safe workplace for themselves and visitors.